 - 9.1 INTERCHANGEABILITY OF THE RULES.
 All committee rules apply to the conduct of business in the Economic and Social Council, its subsidiary bodies, and special committees.
-The priority of rules for motions specific to the Council shall be the order in which they are listed under Section 9, and they shall follow all other GA/ECOSOC rules in overall precedence. - 9.2 Participation of Non-Member States.
+The priority of rules for motions specific to the Council shall be the order in which they are listed under Section 9, and they shall follow all other GA/ECOSOC rules in overall precedence. - 9.2 PARTICIPATION OF NON-MEMBER STATES.
 The Council may invite a non-represented State or intergovernmental organization to participate in its discussions on any item before the body.
-This includes all United Nations Member States, recognized non-Member States, and any organization or individual recognized by the United Nations whose participation would enhance the proceedings of the Council, - Non-members may be invited into the Council by a request made to the Chair from any Member State, - Non-Council United Nations Member States shall have all rights as observers (rule 1.10) in the General Assembly, - Organizations or individuals may speak, but have no rights to make any motion or vote.
+This includes all United Nations Member States, recognized non-Member States, and any organization or individual recognized by the United Nations whose participation would enhance the proceedings of the Council,

+• Non-members may be invited into the Council by a request made to the Chair from any Member State,

+Non-Council United Nations Member States shall have the same rights as observers (rule 1.10) in the General Assembly, Organizations or individuals may speak, but have no rights to make any motion or vote.
-9.3 Consideration of Reports in ECOSOC Plenary

-SESSION.
+9.3 CONSIDERATION OF REPORTS IN ECOSOC PLENARY SESSION.
 The Secretariat will announce an agenda for the ECOSOC Plenary session at the beginning of its meeting,